satyam-10/porosity-prediction/README.md

 # porosity-prediction

 Predicting porosity from well logs using machine learning is a common task in geology and reservoir engineering.
 Well logs provide valuable data about subsurface formations, and machine learning can be used to build predictive models.

+After creating the model for the prediction of porosity , we will use Dockers to containerise our ML model

 Containerization with Docker involves creating lightweight, portable, and isolated environments for running applications and services.
 Here are the steps to containerize an application using Docker: